Topics in Geometric Representation Theory

 D2: Kontsevich–Soibelman wall-crossing and Bridgeland scattering invariants

-C3: Statement of MNOP's GW = DT Theorem
+C3: Statement of [MNOP]'s GW = DT Theorem and discussion

 D3: Scattering diagrams and tropical geometry